The information provided on the 2-1-1 eLibrary is for educational purposes only. It is not intended to be and should not be construed as legal advice.

 When May a Landlord Increase Your Rent?

 A landlord has the right to raise your rent.
 However, the rent cannot be increased during the term of a written lease unless both you and your landlord have specifically agreed to permit him/her to do that.
 Without a written lease you would have an oral lease, and since this kind of lease is considered a month-to-month lease, your landlord has the right to increase your rent at any time.
-For more information go to: “Some Rent Increases Are Unfair or Illegal,”
+For more information go to: “Security Deposits and Rent Increases,”

 Fair Rent Commissions